HarryBuxton7/Advent-of-code-2022/README.md

 # Advent-of-code-2022
 Going to see how far I'll go.
-Solving problems with Node JS and VS Code.
+Solving problems with Node JS on VS Code.